Double Face: Release

 It was released later in France as Liz et Helen (lit.
 'Liz and Helen') and also with added adult scenes involving actress Alice Arno as Chaleur et Jouissance (lit.
 'Heat and Pleasure').
 It was released in the United States as Puzzle of Horrors.

 Reception

 Film critic Marco Giusti writes that Kinski "is mad, hysterical, but dominates the film", remembers the nice intrigue around Kinski's character, and praises the lesbian scenes.

 Legacy

-Novelist and film historian Tim Lucas has cited the scene in which John Alexander watches a stag film starring Christine and a woman he believes to be Helen due to a scar on the back of her neck as an inspiration for his 1994 novel Throat Sprockets.
+Novelist and film historian Tim Lucas has cited the scene in which John Alexander watches a stag film starring Christine and a woman he believes to be Helen due to a scar on the back of her neck as an influence on his 1994 novel Throat Sprockets.